-I have mentioned before that the copywriting vs content writing debate is dumb.
+I have mentioned before that the “copywriter vs content writer” debate is dumb.
 And it has sparked some interesting conversation.
-So, I would like to reiterate my point: copywriting is content writing – or vice-versa.
+So, I would like to reiterate my point: copywriting is content writing.
+And vice-versa.

-The reason I say this is because – outside of a little twitch in the purpose of each – the naked eye couldn’t tell the difference between one or another.
-And, as I’ve mentioned before, someone must have created the term “content writing” to market themselves without the “sales stamp” that copywriting has.
+The reason I say this is because, outside of a little twitch in the purpose of each, the naked eye couldn’t tell the difference between one or another.
+And, as I’ve mentioned before, I genuinely believe someone created the term “content writing” to market themselves without the “sales stamp” that copywriting has.

 Even the notion that “you don’t sell with content” is wrong.
 Because while you might not be selling a product or service, you are selling an idea – which is why you want the engagement.